6102bitcoin/CoinJoin-Research/CoinJoin_Research/CoinJoin_FAQ.md

 This is not to say that it's impossible for a CoinJoin tool using this approach to steal/lose bitcoin, rather that this approach makes it POSSIBLE that the CoinJoin tool can be designed in such a way as to eliminate the risk of bitcoin loss.

+**Coordination Approach 2b**

-(b) Another direction to improve this scheme is, if a central coordinating actor knows the mapping, instead of the parties involved.
+Another direction to improve this scheme is, if a central coordinating actor knows the mapping, instead of the parties involved.

 This has much the same privacy / bitcoin loss risks as approach 2a.